jalcazo/fallout4_resurrected/README.md

 | [Project Zeta Fixes.](https://www.nexusmods.com/fallout4/mods/65166) | todo | todo |
 | [Project Zeta Expanded.](https://www.nexusmods.com/fallout4/mods/72133) | Makes Project Zeta feel less empty while fixing a couple of bugs. | todo |
 | [Fourville.](https://www.nexusmods.com/fallout4/mods/43979) | A substantial quest mod which adds a new town to the Commonwealth.
 Features 10 main & 36 side quests, a fully-voiced player, over 5.000 lines of new dialogue, new set of collectable bobbleheads with perks, and plenty to explore and discover.
 Approximately 8-10 hours of new gameplay. | [Fourville Spanish.](https://www.nexusmods.com/fallout4/mods/83040) |
+- America Rising 2 - Legacy of the Enclave
+- Fallout 4 - Point Lookout

 # Locations